LeDDGroup/scroll-utility/README.md

 The default animation used is `easeInOutCubic`.
 In the future it will be configurable as a parameter.

 If have any issue or feature request notify me via [github](https://github.com/LeDDGroup/scroll-utility/issues).

-## scrollBy
-`scrollBy` function is deprecated.
-It is still supported but it will not be in following releases